 He exhibited a complete series of paintings successfully in upstate New York with The Schenectady Light Opera Arts and Education Center and also with The Stockade Villager’s Art Exhibit where he was a recent prizewinner.

-Hawkey recently accepted invitations from the Cultural Center of Cape Cod to participate in their first ever “Artist Revelry” and again in 2017.
+Hawkey recently accepted invitations from the Cultural Center of Cape Cod to participate in their first ever “Artist Revelry."
 He also participated in Mutual Muses, where artists and poets created work inspired by one another.